NethServer/docs/administrator-manual/en/nextcloud.rst

 User list
 ---------

-All users are listed inside the administrator panel of NextCloud using a unique indeitifier containing letters and numenrs.
+All users are listed inside the administrator panel of NextCloud using a unique indeitifier containing letters and numbers.
 This is because the system ensures that there are no duplicate internal usernames as reported in section `Internal Username` of `Official Netxtcloud documentation <https://docs.nextcloud.com>`_.